leostat/rtfm/README.md

-#  what
+#  What is it?
 RTFM is a great and useful book, BUT a bit pointless when you have to transcribe it, so this little program will aim to be the spiritual successor to it.

-I would recommend picking up a copy of the book from amazon, it is pretty handy to have!
+I would recommend picking up a copy of the book from Amazon, it is pretty handy to have!

 # Usage
 ```